 J.E.: The fleet product is brand new as of this year.
 This product is focused on medium to small businesses that have five to fifty vehicles.
 The product has a dashboard that allows the fleet owner to see all the vehicles at once in aggregate, rather than only one vehicle at a time.

 Our partnerships are equally recent.
 We have worked with companies like Ford, Subaru, Allstate, and Johnson Controls—which is a car battery manufacturer.
 For our partnerships we are positioned as a vehicle intelligence platform.
-We take the tens of millions of miles of driving data from our individual users and license aggregate anonymized data to send it to insurance companies or car manufacturers like Ford to utilize for their own experiments.
+We take the tens of millions of miles of driving data from our individual users and license aggregate anonymized data to send it to car insurance companies like Best Car Insurance WSA or car manufacturers like Ford to utilize for their own experiments.
 Data is used for everything from raw data licensing to building a data dashboard for later access to building algorithms for risk and predictive maintenance to building intelligence reports.

 What is one of the ways in which the data gathered by Dash has been used?